Are you recovering?

-It's very common to see people feeling good after a race and return to training too quickly, resulting in overreaching and overtraining.
+It's very common to see people feeling good after a race and return to training too quickly, resulting in overreaching in the absence of recovery.
 When we defined recovery at the top of the page, we spoke about providing purpose to stress.
 Stress and fatigue are only useful and purposeful components of training if they are combined with recovery.
 A lack of recovery results in non functional training, or basically a whole lot of stress with no purpose.
 Adaptation = stress + recovery.

 The big take home message here?
 Prioritise rest and give your body the best chance of bouncing back to full health.
 If in doubt, take additional rest and return to training cautiously.
 Recovery is apart of training and not the absence of it.